-The Takatori Lab combines theory/computation with bottom-up experiments to understand and engineer soft materials with unusual physical qualities.
+The Takatori Lab combines theory and experiment to engineer soft materials with unusual physical properties and interfaces.

 Many energy, environment, and human health applications demand precise control over length and time scales of physical and chemical processes.
-While many processes operate at thermodynamic equilibrium and are driven by forces that are thermal in nature (i.e., 'kT'), many biological systems have evolved the use of non-conservative active forces to finely control how quickly, how often, and with what magnitude a physical or chemical process should occur.
-In particular, nature's use of nonequilibrium forces such as division, motility, and adaptive response enable living systems to produce advanced soft materials.
-As chemical engineers, we strive to harness these design rules to enable fine control over the transport phenomena, thermodynamics, and kinetics in processes relevant to human health and industry.
+While many processes operate at thermodynamic equilibrium and are driven by forces that are thermal in nature (i.e., 'kT'), many biological systems have evolved the use of nonequilibrium forces to finely control how quickly, how often, and with what magnitude a physical or chemical process should occur.
+As chemical engineers, we strive to harness these design rules to enable fine control over transport phenomena, thermodynamics, and kinetics.

 Engineering a dynamic interface

-To achieve a theory-driven synthesis of colloidal assemblies, our approach will combine analytical theory, MD simulations, and bottom-up reconstitution experiments.
-The richness of our theory may be appreciated by considering the coupling between colloidal dynamics, nonequilibrium active forces, and surface biopolymer evolution.
+To achieve a theory-driven synthesis of colloidal assemblies, our approach will combine analytical theory, MD simulations, and reconstitution experiments.
 A key feature of our problem is the multiscale, hierarchical coupling between macroscale colloidal dynamics and molecular interfacial dynamics.

 Illustration by David S. Goodsell, the Scripps Research Institute

 Molecular dynamics simulations to elucidate polymer brush dynamics.

 Interaction between an immune cell and a target cell is an example of a "dynamic interface".